Religion in Japan: Shinto

 Shinto is the largest religion in Japan, practiced by nearly 80% of the population, yet only a small percentage of these identify themselves as "Shintoists" in surveys.
-This is due to the fact that "Shinto" has different meanings in Japan: most of the Japanese attend Shinto shrines and beseech kami without belonging to Shinto organisations, and since there are no formal rituals to become a member of folk "Shinto", "Shinto membership" is often estimated counting those who join organised Shinto sects.
-Shinto has 100,000 shrines and 78,890 priests in the country.
+This is due to the fact that "Shinto" has different meanings in Japan: most of the Japanese attend Shinto shrines and beseech kami without belonging to Shinto organisations.
+Since there are no formal rituals to become a member of folk "Shinto", "Shinto membership" is often estimated by counting those who join organised Shinto sects.
+Shinto has 100,000 shrines and 78,890 priests in Japan.

-Shinto sects and new religions
+Shinto sects

-Profound changes occurred in Japanese society in the 20th century (especially after World War II), including rapid industrialisation and urbanisation.
+Profound changes occurred in Japanese society in the 20th century, especially after World War II, including rapid industrialisation and urbanisation.
 Traditional religions, challenged by the transformation, underwent a reshaping themselves, and principles of religious freedom articulated by the 1947 constitution provided space for the proliferation of new religious movements.

 New sects of Shinto, as well as movements claiming a thoroughly independent status, and also new forms of Buddhist lay societies, provided ways of aggregation for people uprooted from traditional families and village institutions.
 While traditional Shinto has a residential and hereditary basis, and a person participates in the worship activities devoted to the local tutelary deity or ancestor – occasionally asking for specific healing or blessing services or participating in pilgrimages – in the new religions individuals formed groups without regard to kinship or territorial origins, and such groups required a voluntary decision to join.
 These new religions also provided cohesion through a unified doctrine and practice shared by the nationwide community.

 The officially recognized new religions number in the hundreds, and total membership reportedly numbers in the tens of millions.
-The largest new religion, Soka Gakkai, a Buddhist sect founded in 1930, has about 10 million members in Japan.
-Scholars in Japan have estimated that between 10% and 20% of the population belongs to the new religions, although more realistic estimates put the number at well below the 10% mark. there are 223,831 priests and leaders of the new religions in Japan, three times the number of traditional Shinto priests.
+The largest new religion, Soka Gakkai, a Buddhist sect founded in 1930, gathers around 4 million members.
+Scholars in Japan have estimated that between 10% and 20% of the population belongs to the new religions, although more realistic estimates put the number at well below the 10% mark.
+In 2007, there were 223,831 priests and leaders of the new religions in Japan, three times the number of traditional Shinto priests.

 Many of these new religions derive from Shinto, retain the fundamental characters of Shinto, and often identify themselves as forms of Shinto.
 These include Tenrikyo, Konkokyo, Omotokyo, Shinrikyo, Shinreikyo, Sekai Shindokyo, Zenrinkyo and others.
-Others are independent new religions, including Aum Shinrikyo, Mahikari movements, the Church of Perfect Liberty, Seicho-no-Ie, the Church of World Messianity, and others.